duncanbradley/thesis/related_work.md

 Raschke and Steinbart (2008)
 Pennington and Tuttle (2009)

+# Risk Studies on Axis Manipulation

+In the risk communication, researchers have arrived at similar research questions through different routes.
+The goal here is often to alter impressions and behaviour in a way that makes people safer, because people are generally not risk averse.
+The goal is not just to inform, but to push people in a specific direction.

+Sandman et al. (1994) -
+Stone et al. (2003) follows Stone et al.’s (1997) observation that itentions to avoid risk were greater when presented with charts than numbers.
+They explored the hypothesis that graphics increased perceptions of risk reduction (i.e. impressions of a greater difference between values) becuase of the way they drew attention to the ‘background’ information (total number at risk) or the ‘foreground’ information (number affected).
+They manipulated the axes in bar charts such that they either showed both or just the foregound information.
+They found that when the physical distance between values was further apart (background information was omitted), this led to impressions of an increased difference between conditions.
+Ancker et al. (2006) -
+Chua et al. (2006) -
+Garcia-Retamero and Galesic (2010) - however, people’s understanding of relative differences is improved when foreground information in presented within the context of background information (in bar charts and icon arrays).
+Okan et al. (2012) test comprehension of graphs that violate conventions of mapping higher values to high positions.
+They tested a range on unconventional bar charts designs which required participants to reject first impressions based on typical ways of displaying quantity.
+These charts led to frequent misinterpretations, where people were unable to go beyond what these charts would have implied had they used conventional mappings.
+These errors were more common in participnats with low literacy, highlighting an lower ability to think critically about a chart’s dislay of values, overriding convention-based interpretations.

+Okan et al. (2016) -

+Stone et al. (2015) - concerned with risk magnitudes - understanding of actual likelihood.
+Notes that a complete understanding of relative differences doesn’t actually guarantee an understanding of abolsute magnitude.
+Some studies have looked at impressions of magnitudes.
+Stone et al. (2017) - actually look at impressions of magnitude as a result of different bar chart designs.
+Rather than manipulating the range of axis values, they investigated the addition of stacked bars conveying background information, versus blank space.
+When the background informaton was not highlight, this increased perceptions of the event’s likelihood.
+It’s possible that this occurs because visually representing numerators *and* denominators supports a viewer to take account of the proportion in their reasoning, helping to convey the true magnitude (Stone et al. 2018).
+Okan et al. (2018) - manipulated axis limits to explore perceptions and understandings of risk.
+They find that risk perceptions were increased when axis terminated just above the bars, compared to well above at a denominator value.
+The measures collected regarding interpretations of values’ magnitudes are combined into a measure of risk reduction, to probe risk perception.
+They suggest that magnitude judgements could be informed by axis limits, but do not test this directly.
+The only study which has focused specifically is Sandman et al. (1994).
+They used risk ladders.
+Using linear vs. log scales, Freeman et al. (2021) did not replicate this, yet as well as the graphical cue, had many additional textual cues to likelihood in the title, label, and in the description as a number and a percentage.

 Deception in data visualisation does not necessarily involve displaying inaccurate data (Yang et al., 2020).
 A simple design choice can prompt users to form an inaccurate view of the data.
 Pandey et al. (2015) investigated four chart formats that have been classed as ‘deceptive’, either because they exaggerate or understate the message conveyed by the data, or because they present the opposite perspective.
 Exaggeration or understatement of patterns can occur through use of a truncated y-axis, use of area encoding for quantity, or an aspect ratio manipulation.
 An opposite perspective can be presented using an inverted *y*-axis.
 Pandey et al.’s investigation explored how these formats affect *message-level representation* of the data.
 This refers to the domain concepts communicated (e.g., greater access to safe drinking water) rather than just the graphical elements (e.g., higher bars).
 Indeed, they suggest that misunderstandings of the data may arise during translation from graphical schemata (Pinker, 1990) to real-world understanding.
 All deceptive techniques investigated in the study led to misunderstandings in participants, with large effect sizes.

 Bar charts not starting at zero were perceived as less credible in a student sample (Geidner and Cameron, 2017), suggesting an awareness of what constitutes a misleading design.